marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-    24. Use (5:23 )
+Use

-    Start
+  -
+  -

-    25. Security Practices and Limitations on Use (4:43 )
+Security Practices and Limitations on Use

-    Start
+  -
+  -

-    26. Disclosure (7:19 )
+Disclosure

-    Start
+  -
+  -

-    27. Retention - Records, Limitations, Access (5:47 )
+Retention - Records, Limitations, Access
+  -
+  -

 Retention - Security Considerations
   -